Archpastoral Letter For The Nativity Fast 2017

-My beloved Faithful Clergy and Laity of our God-Protected Diocese:
+Dear Beloved Faithful Clergy and Laity of our God-Protected Diocese,

-As we enter into the Season of the Nativity Fast, I ask you, the good faithful and clergy of the Diocese, to join me on a journey of peace and repentance which will begin in our hearts and end at the manger in Bethlehem.
-During this time, let us increase our efforts in church attendance, in prayer, in fasting, in scriptural reading, in almsgiving, in repentance and confession, and in receiving the Holy Eucharist.
+As we once again enter the Season of the Nativity Fast, I ask you, actually I plead with you, the good faithful people of our Diocese, to join me on a journey to meet the new born King.
+During these 40 days leading to the Nativity of our Lord let us increase our efforts in church attendance, in prayer, in fasting, in scriptural reading, in almsgiving, in repentance and confession, in receiving the Eucharist.

-To offer a special prayer for peace during evening prayers.
+This year, just like the last two years, I am challenging everyone, clergy and laity, to offer a special prayer for peace during evening prayers.
 During the Litany of Fervent Supplication at each Divine Liturgy a special petition is also to be included.
-The text of these prayers will be provided to the clergy for distribution.
-Each household should have sufficient copies so that each young person that can read has one by their bed to use nightly and those who are too young to read may say this prayer together with their parents before they go to bed.
-Of course all adults should join the challenge as well so that all together our prayers will reach our Lord’s ears.
+The text of these prayers will be provided to the Clergy for distribution.
+Each household should have sufficient copies so that each young person that can read has one by their bed to use nightly and those who are too young to read may say the prayer with their parents before they go to bed.
+Of course all the adults should also participate.

-To assist with this challenge, a special web page has been created on the Diocesan Website, Praying For Peace, which contains downloadable texts of the special prayers.
-Other postings will be made on various social media outlets to encourage maximal exposure and participation.
+To assist with this challenge, a special web page has been created on the Diocesan Website, Praying for Peace, which contains downloadable texts of the special prayers.
+Other postings will be made on various social media outlets to encourage maximum exposure and participation.

-With all of us united in prayer and laboring for peace this Nativity Fasting Season, I am convinced that we will help, even if only in a small way, to make our lives and that of the world more peaceful.
+With all of us united in prayer and laboring for peace this Nativity Fasting Season, I am convinced that we will help to make our lives and that of others throughout the world more peaceful, even if only in a small way.

 Working in His Vineyard with much love,